micro-manager/micro-manager.github.io/_pages/Elveflow.md

    - Reads serial input and updates the `Response` property.
    - The response should start with a `>`.

-For exemple, you coud send the following command to an OB1 MK4 pressure controller : `<PRESS!:0:100\n`.
+For example, you coud send the following command to an OB1 MK4 pressure controller : `<PRESS!:0:100\n`.
 It would change the pressure of the first channel to 100 mbar.

 ---